Autumn hedgehog gardening tips

 Provide a cosy house

-Recent research suggests that hedgehogs will make use of manmade hedgehog boxes.
+Recent research suggests that hedgehogs will make use of artificial hedgehog boxes.
 Now is a great time to be putting one out, filled with fresh dry hay.
 I recommend a sturdy wooden one to provide the best protection against the elements and predators.
 Where you position it is also very important so please watch my video on how to do this.
 Don’t be tempted to check any hedgehog boxes that you may already have out unless you are absolutely sure they are empty – many hedgehogs have a second litter of babies around this time.

 Recycle your strimmer